ACS Catalysis Lectureship for the

 Purpose of the award:

-Nominees' work must be in the area of homogeneous or molecular catalysis.
-For the 2020 award we will not consider nominations working in other areas.
+Nominees' work must be in the area of heterogeneous catalysis.
+For the 2022 award we will not consider nominations working in other areas.

 Nominees must have published at least one paper in ACS Catalysis, although that paper does not need to serve as the basis for the award.